Worship With Us

 Worship with us online

-Join us every Sunday for our live-streamed worship service at 10:30 AM Mountain time.
+Join us every Sunday for our live-streamed worship service at 10:30 AM Mountain Time.
 Our state-of-the-art audio, video, and lighting system will make you feel like you are sitting in the pew.
 Click any one of the below links to worship God with us.
 Did you miss the live online service?
 Don’t worry!
 You can click on our video library and watch any past service.

 Youtube - Watch Live or previously recorded services